muylder/M5Gotchi/README.md

 Join our Discord community for support, discussion, and sneak peeks at upcoming features.

 ---

-> ** LEGAL DISCLAIMER:**
-> This tool is intended **only for legal research and educational purposes**.
-> Use of this firmware on unauthorized networks, or against devices without explicit permission, is **strictly prohibited** and **illegal in many countries**.
-> The author takes **no responsibility** for any misuse, damage, or legal consequences resulting from use of this software.
-Always comply with local laws and regulations.

 # TODO
 - add pwnagothi auto mode